ARTICLES OF INCORPORATION OF THE RNA SOCIETY

 ARTICLE XVI.
 Amendments to the Bylaws

 Amendments to these Bylaws may be initiated by individual members of the Council or by a petition to the Council signed by fifty members of the Society.
 Amendments must be acted upon by the Council within six months of submission.
 Approval by a two-thirds majority of the entire Council is required for further consideration of an amendment.
-The amendment must then be presented to the membership by mail ballot within six months of Council approval and must be ratified by a majority of those Members of the Society voting.
+The amendment must then be presented to the membership by mail or email ballot within six months of Council approval and must be ratified by a majority of those Members of the Society voting.